PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 make string
 ```

-Then run it using
+Then run it using the shell.

 (command)
 ```
 ./string
 ```

-you will see "Hello" get printed.
+You will see "Hello" get printed.

-We use the string conversion specifier `%s` since a string in C is actually an array of chars.
-Making strings is so common that nobody writes strings using array syntax!
-Instead we have special syntax for strings, which lets us use double quotes `"Help"` rather than the clunky array syntax `{ 'H', 'e', 'l', 'p' }`.
+We use the string conversion specifier `%s` since a string in C is actually an array of `char`acters.
+Making a string (an array of `char`s) is so common that nobody writes strings using array syntax!
+Instead we have been using the special syntax for strings,double quotes `"like this"` rather than the clunky array syntax `{ 't', 'h', 'i', 's' }`.

 Change your code to use the double quotes `""` syntax.